Its-utsav/the-javascript-typescript/javascript/notes-of-js/02-part.md

 one();
 ```

-- one function one call than `Hello From Function one` will print after that function two call and `Hello From Function Two` will print till here global exacution context at bottom of the Call Stack .
+- one function one call than `Hello From Function one` will print after that function two call and `Hello From Function Two` will print till here global execution context at bottom of the Call Stack .
 - than function one call and it will place at up from `global exacution context` than function two call and function two place top of function `one` execution context
-- firstly two execution context destory than function one execution context destory and if thrie on statement so even global execution will also destory .
+- firstly two execution context destroy than function one execution context destroy and if their on statement so even global execution will also destroy .

 ![call stack](./images/EC_4.png)